Darrick Martin: Sacramento Kings

+CBA

+Martin won a Continental Basketball Association (CBA) championship with the Yakima Sun Kings in 2003.

 Toronto Raptors

 Martin signed with the Toronto Raptors for the 2005–06 season.
 In his first year with the club he posted 2.6 ppg and 1.4 apg in 8.5 mpg of play.
 Martin's primary role with the Raptors, according to head coach Sam Mitchell, was to provide guidance to the younger players on the team such as point guards T. J. Ford and José Calderón.

 Darrick's most notable moment in a Raptors uniform was a 3-pointer against the Dallas Mavericks on November 29, 2006.
 With over a second remaining in regulation, and the Raptors trailing by 22 points, Martin hoisted up a 3-point shot uncontested and successfully sunk the shot.
 With the Raptors NBA record consecutive game streak with a 3-pointer on the verge of ending, Martin's shot enabled the Raptors to extend the streak which ended January 24, 2011.
 After two and a half seasons with Toronto, Martin was waived on March 27, 2008, to open up a spot on the roster for Linton Johnson.
 Though waived by the Raptors, Martin stayed with the team as an informal assistant coach/consultant.
-Although voted the greatest Raptor of all time, bandwagons fail to acknowledge the importance of Darrick for the Raptors, and his mentorship of the younger players in the team.